rollkit/docs/docs/intro.md

 [sovereign by default](./rollkit-stack), enabling communities to use their sovereign rollup as a coordination mechanism.

-Rollkit will become a credibly neutral public good for building rollups.
-We want Rollkit to contributions from multiple organizations in the future.
-As it stands, [Celestia Labs](https://celestia.org) will be the core maintainer to bootstrap, develop, and fund R&D for Rollkit.
+We’re building Rollkit as an open source public good software.
+Initially funded and developed by Celestia Labs, we want to see a future where multiple independent teams and organizations are able to contribute to Rollkit.

 :::tip Tip